YaolingYang/SparsePainter/README.md

 Retain the first subfile, and then append the rows (excluding the first two rows) of the other subfiles.

 ``-chunklength``:
 Retain the first subfile, and then append the rows (excluding the first row) of the other subfiles.
+To obtain genome-wide chunklength, please sum over all chromosomes.

 ``-aveindpainting``:
 Retain the first subfile, and then append the rows (excluding the first row) of the other subfiles.
+To obtain genome-wide average painting for individuals, please compute the weighted average of all chromosomes (weighted by the number of SNPs in each chromosome).

 ``-aveSNPpainting``:
 Compute the weighted average of all subfiles (weighted by the number of samples in each subfile).